TritonDataCenter/rfd/rfd/0152/README.md

 # RFD 152 Rack Aware Networking

 ## Overview
-Currently the Triton datacenter assumes many of it's common and/or required networks are on the same L2 broadcast domain (e.g. `admin`, `manta`, `external`).
+Currently the Triton datacenter assumes many of its common and/or required networks are on the same L2 broadcast domain (e.g. `admin`, `manta`, `external`).
 In an effort to increase bandwidth availability, shrink fault domains, and reduce centralization in the datacenter network we will be moving to a Clos topology.
-Once this work is complete each rack in a Triton datacenter will be on it's own L3 network.
+Once this work is complete each rack of servers in a Triton datacenter will be on its own L3 network.

 ## Approach
 With the introduction of [RFD 43 Rack Aware Network Pools][RFD 43], NAPI